Mixing convergence of LSE for supercritical AR(2) processes with Gaussian innovations using random scaling: Abstract

 \section{Abstract}

-We prove mixing convergence of the least squares estimator of autoregressive parameters for supercritical Gaussian autoregressive processes of order 2 having real characteristic roots with different absolute values.
+We prove mixing convergence of the least squares estimator of autoregressive parameters for supercritical autoregressive processes of order 2 with Gaussian innovations having real characteristic roots with different absolute values.
 We use an appropriate random scaling such that the limit distribution is a two-dimensional normal distribution concentrated on a one-dimensional ray determined by the characteristic root having the larger absolute value.